wavemaker/docs/website/blog/2025-01-27-documentation-site-updated.md

 ## What’s New?

-We’ve been listening to your suggestions, and your *"Oh, it would be so cool if this existed"* moments—and guess what?
+We’ve been listening to your suggestions, and your *"Oh, it would be so cool if this existed"* and guess what?
 We’ve acted on them!
 Here’s what’s happening:

 ### 🕵️‍♀️ Recently Visited Pages